Siege of Sadr City: Beginning of the siege

-Militiamen also conducted raids against Coalition forces outside Sadr City in other parts of Baghdad, like on June 4, when a Mahdi Army ambush on a US National Guard patrol on Palestine Street, near Sadr City, left five US soldiers dead.
-Occasional heavy street fighting occurred.
-One such battle took place on September 7, when one US soldier and 40 Iraqis were killed and another 270 people wounded during street battles on the outskirts of the district.
+Militiamen also conducted raids against coalition forces outside Sadr City in other parts of Baghdad.
+On June 4, a Mahdi Army ambush on a US National Guard patrol on Palestine Street, near Sadr City, left five US soldiers dead.
+Occasional heavy street fighting took place, such as on September 7, when one US soldier and 40 Iraqis were killed and another 270 people were wounded during street battles on the outskirts of the district.
 Three other US soldiers were killed in a string of attacks across the capital that day.

-Sectarian killings
+2006–2007 sectarian killings

-In late 2006 Baghdad was more than 80 percent under the control of insurgent forces and so an intense sectarian turf war broke out between Sunni and Shia insurgents, including the Mahdi Army.
+In late 2006, insurgent forces controlled more than 80 percent of Baghdad, during which an intense sectarian turf war broke out between Sunni and Shia insurgents, including the Mahdi Army.
+Massacres occurred that left 50, 60 or 70 bodies throughout Baghdad per day.

-Sadr City was spared from most of the massacres that were leaving 50, 60 or 70 bodies throughout Baghdad per day because of the blockade and the tight Mahdi Army control of the district.
-However, al-Qaeda elements did conduct suicide and car bomb attacks in the district against Shias.
+Sadr City was spared from most of the massacres because of the blockade and the tight Mahdi Army control of the district.
+However, al-Qaeda elements conducted suicide and car bomb attacks in the district against the local Shias.
 One of the deadliest attacks was a series of car bombs and mortar attacks in Sadr City on November 23, 2006, that began at 15:10 and ended at 15:55, which left at least 215 civilians dead and some 257 wounded.
 Six car bombs and two mortar rounds were used in the attack on the Shi'ite Muslim slum.
-3 days later, on 26 November 2006, 3 more US Army soldiers were killed by an IED right outside Sadr City.
-Included in those killed were PFC Joshua C Burrows E Co 1-8 Cavalry, 1st Cavalry Division and 2 officers.
+Three days later, on November 26, 2006, three more US Army soldiers were killed by an IED on the outskirts of Sadr City.
+They were PFC.
+Joshua C. Burrows of E Co 1-8 Cavalry, 1st Cavalry Division; 1LT.
+David M. Fraser; and CPT.
+Jason R. Hamill.

-During the spring and summer of 2007 the British SAS as part of Task Force Knight suffered several men seriously wounded as it extended its operations into Sadr City.